1 300 m D+

 You can also download the ONDAGO app on your smartphone to navigate the different interactive maps of the UTHC.
 Even without cellular reception, you can locate yourself on your specific race.
 However, you must download your race map BEFORE heading out to areas with poor cellular reception.

-Download Ondago (update will be done later in 2019)
+Download Ondago (update will be done later during the summer)

 - Course map